 Occasionally, a rooster will not crow merely because he has not achieved that degree of maturity.
 Around eight weeks up to ten weeks old, young roosters usually crow for the very first time, sometimes sooner or sometimes later.
 Usually, those first crows are unique and show a slight likeness to a mature rooster’s crow.

 Roosters are sometimes a point of controversy for backyard flock owners.
 That is why the search for how to keep a rooster from crowing doesn’t stop.
-These endearing gentlemen may be a tremendous asset in terms of maintaining the safety and happiness of your flock.
+These endearing gentlemen may be a tremendous asset in maintaining your flock’s safety and happiness.

 Various municipalities across different countries have varying rooster regulations.
 While some of them expressly ban roosters, most of them make no such provision for the boys.
 Chickens are, after all, chickens!